Intensive Outpatient Program for Flexible Treatment at Connecticut Recovery

 These programs are best suited for those who need higher-intensity treatments than standard outpatient care but don’t need the 24/7 monitoring that residential options provide.
 It’s often best for those who have stable home environments where they don’t have access to substances and for people who don’t pose harm to themselves or others.

-Key Benefits of Intensive Outpatient Programs in CT for Lasting Recovery
+Key Benefits of Our Intensive Outpatient Program in CT

 At Connecticut Center for Recovery, our IOPs provide a range of benefits that can help you on your wellness journey.